Chart Color Schemes

 Educational achievement in South Perth places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Vocational pathways account for 23.7% of qualifications among those aged 15 years and above, with advanced diplomas at 11.1% and certificates at 12.6%.
-Educational participation is notably high, with 27.5% of residents currently enrolled in formal education, including 10.3% in tertiary education, 6.5% in secondary education, and 5.8% pursuing primary education.
+Educational participation is significantly high in the area, with 27.5% of residents currently enrolled in formal education.
+This includes 10.3% in tertiary education, 6.5% in secondary education, and 5.8% pursuing primary education.

 Frequently Asked Questions - Education